 A Banksman will usually be used in workplaces where pedestrians and vehicles cannot be completely separated through engineered controls.

-In order to perform their duties safety banksman should receive appropriate training.
-This online Banksman course provides the knowledge your staff need to perform the duties of a Banksmans safety and develop their competence.
+To perform their duties safety banksman must receive appropriate training.
+This online Banksman course provides the knowledge needed to perform the duties of a Vehicle Banksman safety and develop their competence.

 UNIT 1 | ROLE OF A BANKSMAN